 Could not set favorite on game:

-To win, you must score achievements, which you can attain by amassing points or by meeting certain criteria with the innovations you have built.
-Plan your civilization well, and outmaneuver your opponents, and with some luck you will achieve victory!
+To win, you must claim achievements, which you can attain by amassing points or by meeting certain criteria with the innovations you have built.
+No two games of Innovation play the same way.

 Game Types